-The difference between the reported peak positions and the position of the library peaks at th end must not be larger than 3 channels (the actual nonlinearity peak search limit), otherwise nonlinearity module will not be able to find them.
+The difference between the reported peak positions and the position of the library peaks at the end must not be larger than 3 channels (the actual nonlinearity peak search limit), otherwise nonlinearity module will not be able to find them.

-In case of an improper linear energy calibration, as it is shown in this picture, the user forgot to add the high-energy lines of the 152Eu isotope.
+In case of an improper linear energy calibration, as it is shown in this picture, the user forgot to use the high-energy lines of 152Eu for the linear calibration.